-Safe Dog Walking
+Tips for Safe Dog Walks

 - In warm weather, walk early morning or evenings.
-If pavement is too hot for your hand, it’s too hot for a dog’s paws.
-Some companies offer evaporation jackets that can keep dogs cool (some dogs find them uncomfortable).
+If pavement is too hot for your hand, it’s too hot for paws.
+Some companies offer evaporation jackets that keep dogs cool (some dogs find them uncomfortable).

 - Wear glo-jackets/armbands for you and dogs in poor light or visibility.
-Avoid iPods (to hear traffic), tell people where you are going, carry a phone and alarm.
+Avoid iPods (to hear traffic), tell people where you are going, carry a phone and personal alarm.

 Follow the Countryside Code